-Motorola BoringCrypto Android module (hereafter referred to as the "module") is an open-source, general-purpose cryptographic library which provides FIPS 140-2 approved cryptographic algorithms to serve BoringSSL and other user-space applications.
-The validated version of the library is dcdc7bbc6e59ac0123407a9dc4d1f43dd0d117cd.
-For the purposes of the FIPS 140-2 validation, its embodiment type is defined as multi-chip standalone.
+Google, LLC BoringCrypto SoC module (hereafter referred to as the "module") is an open-source, general-purpose cryptographic library which provides FIPS 140-2 approved cryptographic algorithms to serve BoringSSL and other user-space applications.
+The validated version of the library is 853ca1ea1168dff08011e5d42d94609cc0ca2e27.
+For purposes of the FIPS 140-2 validation, its embodiment type is defined as a multi-chip standalone.

-The cryptographic module was tested on the following operational environments on the generalpurpose computer (GPC) platforms detailed below:
+The cryptographic module was tested on the following operational environments on the platforms detailed below: